You have got your very first version of your brilliant new product out.

 Try and include items like these on your roadmap instead of actual features.
 This gives you the flexibility to discover the right features to build at the right time.
 Your long list of ideas will come in handy for inspiration at that point.

-In order to be continuously useful, a roadmap needs to be a living, breathing document that can be changed easily as new insight and priorities emerge.
+To be continuously useful, a roadmap needs to be a living, breathing document that can be changed easily as new insight and priorities emerge.
 This will happen often and should be encouraged rather than avoided.

 With airfocus, all stakeholders have complete transparency of your roadmap at any time.